AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/confirm-agent-run.md

     ![ ](../../images/regstrd-data-source.png)
     _Registered data source_

-**NOTE:** It may take a few minutes for your PI System to be registered.
+**Note:** It may take a few minutes for your PI System to be registered.
 The following states may also appear next to the Data Source Status field to indicate a connection issue:

 State | Description
 ---------|----------